 You may think that Mac and Windows as niche are broad and can have such issues, but you will find such a point in every topic.

-- Health and fitness blog can have issues on articles related to the use of supplements.
-A client of mine had problems in his blog where he was against the use of extreme supplements.
+Health and fitness blog can have issues with articles related to the use of supplements.
+A client of mine had problems in his blog, where he was against the use of extreme supplements.
 His articles on mild supplements had more comments and arguments which he did not like.

-- Cooking and recipe blog can have issues on the use of some ingredients.
+Cooking and recipe blog can have issues with the use of some ingredients.
 Pure vegetarian readers may not want to see non-vegetarian recipes.
 In our TastedRecipes food blog, we don’t use alcohol or poke recipes, and such a list of segmentation continues…

 Keeping the blog niche broad is a mistake most new bloggers tend to make.
 It is quite reasonable to be doing so as well.